reetolop/RNG-engine/README.md

 # RNG Engine

-A modular random number program engine built in Python (other languages in the future!])
+A modular random number program engine built in Python (I plan to add C for embedded systems and low level stuff!)
+It also tracks all kinds of data such as all results ,  statistics such as modes , median and so on

 ## Structure